synaodev/leviathan-racket/README.md

 # Leviathan Racket
 This is the current official repository for Leviathan Racket.
-It's a computer game inspired by my love for Cave Story, Linguistics, and Geopolitics.
 I hope to release in Winter 2020.
 ## Required Dependencies
 - [OpenAL-Soft](https://github.com/kcat/openal-soft)